ExPLoSiVe1988/cloudflare-telegram-bot/README.md

 The installation script will create an `.env` file for you with the following structure.
 You can manage it later using the "Edit Core Configuration" option in the script.

-*   `TELEGRAM_ADMIN_IDS`: A comma-separated list of numerical Telegram user IDs who are authorized to use the bot.
+*   `TELEGRAM_ADMIN_IDS`:  A comma-separated list of Super Admin User IDs.
+These users have full control, including the ability to manage other admins from within the bot.
 *   `CF_ACCOUNTS`: A comma-separated list of your Cloudflare accounts in the format `Nickname1:Token1,Nickname2:Token2`.
 The nickname is a friendly name you choose for each account.
 *   `TELEGRAM_BOT_TOKEN`: The API token for your Telegram bot from @BotFather.